-This is the third of seven blog posts that are excerpted from my upcoming book, Steward Leader Meditations, which was released in June.
+This is the third of seven blog posts that are excerpted from my book, Steward Leader Meditations.
 It is my heartfelt prayer that this book of Scriptural texts, meditations, action steps and simple prayers will bless leaders on their journey toward kingdom faithfulness and effectiveness.

 Part 1 – Dear Leaders: Sell Everything – Really!

 Part 2 – Leaders: What Do You Fear Today?

 Part 4 – The Importance of Defining Success in Kingdom Terms

 Part 6 – What it Means to Be a Leader of No Reputation

 Part 7 – A World at War – Are You Prepared to Lead?

 May you be blessed by these texts, thoughts and prayers.